wyx19981124/BIAC-system/README.md

 # BIAC System

 ## Introduction
-The BIAC System is a blockchain-based access control system that utilizes zero-knowledge proof technology.
+This BIAC System is a blockchain-based access control system that utilizes zero-knowledge proof technology.
 It ensures robust anonymity for account information and mitigates security concerns related to behavior, habits, and record privacy for both objects and subjects.

 ## Features
 - **Blockchain-Based**: Leverages the security and transparency of blockchain technology.